davervw/c-snake/README.md

 # Snake for Commodore #

-This is the classic snake game currently written to target Commodore Vic-20 and Commodore 64
+This is the classic snake game currently written to target Commodore computers: Vic-20, 64, Plus/4, 16

 Programmed in Commodore BASIC, pokes(peeks) to(from) screen/color memory